North Suburban Illinois Probate Lawyers

-Most people who sit down with our probate and estate planning law attorneys at Charles T. Newland & Associates think of probate as merely something that happens when a friend or loved one passes away.
+Most people who sit down with our probate lawyers at Charles T. Newland & Associates think of probate as merely something that happens when a friend or loved one passes away.
 There are actually three types of probate: death probate, disabled adult probate, and probate for minor children.

 We’ve successfully represented our Cook, Lake, McHenry, and Kane, DuPage, McHenry County clients in all three kinds of probate actions for the past 20 years, and we can do the same for you.